Video Interview with Dylan Tomine on Raising Kids Closer To The Ground

 FM: That’s really true that there are people who are willing to help, and share, as you, their passion for what they know and what they really good at.

-FM: About connecting children to nature, your children are 9 and 12 right now.
+FM: About connecting children with nature, your children are 9 and 12 right now.
 I was curious as to at what age you started to really show them the fishing or crabbing and picking mushrooms?
 How early did you start?

 DT: I guess I’ll just say that it was at a very very early age because I was mostly motivated by a selfish motivation because these are things I wanted to do and have done for most of my life.
 So it just seemed the easiest way to keep being able to do them was to bring my kids with me.
 I had no idea that kids would really take to it the way they did.
 I feel really lucky about that.
 I think Skyla has been fishing with me, I started taking her with me when she was about 2 years old.
 A lot of this is finding the appropriate level of what the activity is.
 So we wouldn’t go on you know, on 14-hour fishing days in bad weather.
 I was pretty selective about it when they were small.
 Of course as you probably know with kids the key is to bring a lot of snacks and so that always makes it easier and more fun.
 Weston’s been fishing and picking mushrooms and stuff really since he could walk.
 Certainly as a parent, there’s a lot of fear or worries that go with that.
 Is the trail too rugged? is he gonna fall down and get hurt? will the boat be making too much movement and they’ll fall overboard? there’s a lot of those things.
 I’m a worrier by nature so a lot of it has to do with me, and it’s kind of battling myself to let the kids go ahead and experience this.
 It’s funny when Skyla was first gonna start going out in the boat with me.
 I think she was about 2, maybe 3.
 I went to the marine supplies store and I was looking at the different options for life jackets for little kids.
 There was one that was like $12 and their one that was like a $70 and they looked kind of the same.
 While I was trying to decide, a woman walked by me and she said: “Get the more expensive one.
 Your family will never forgive you if you go cheap on your daughter’s life”.
 So my kids have had very expensive life jackets for their whole lives.
 I think that the upshot, I don’t know if the one is actually safer than the other, but I will say that the more expensive life jackets are more comfortable.
 So it’s easier for them to be in them all day.